 Implementation is probably the most challenging part of the policy process.
 In many cases, lack of policy implementation is a result of disproportion between the ambition of the policy and the resources and capacity available to actually implement it.
 Therefore, a proper resource analysis and planned budget allocation is key, as described in the previous section.
 Implementation should be built on existing structures, policies, and programs where available.

 Want to connect with others working to implement national action plans?

 The AMR-NAP discussion forum is a free and open online resource run by the WHO AMR Secretariat for those developing and implementing national action plans on antibiotic resistance.
 Join here.

-Elements of a national action plan, which covers some possible policy areas (such as surveillance, and infection prevention) to include in the plan and support tools for their implementation on a policy level.
+Elements of a national action plan, which covers possible policy areas (such as surveillance, and infection prevention) to include in the plan and guidance documents on a policy level.

 Inspirational examples: More about how different countries and regions have worked to develop and implement plans.

 The other focus areas of the Toolbox, in particular RATIONAL USE, PREVENT INFECTION, RAISE AWARENESS and MEASURE are aimed at supporting interventions taking place in the community, in hospitals and in the farming of animals.

 |Turning plans into action for antimicrobial resistance (AMR), Working Paper 2.0: Implementation and coordination||Paper developed by WHO with practical guidance on implementation of national action plans on antimicrobial resistance, with a specific focus on LMICs.
 For coordination committees and others working at country level.
 Points out importance of building on existing plans and initiatives in relevant areas (such as IPC, immunization, and laboratory strengthening programmes).|